 Located one station from Central World at BTS Ploen Chit, Central Embassy is Bangkok’s latest ultra-luxury shopping mall.
 Above the first two floors, which focus on the typical fashion houses and luxury brands, you’ll find a good selection of international restaurants.

 Silk industry entrepreneur Jim Thompson, who mysteriously disappeared in Malaya in the late 1960s, started building a stunning traditional Thai house in 1958.
-Today, it’s open to the public and offers a great break from the hustle and bustle of Ratchaprasong’s shopping malls. - Erawan Shrine
+Today, it’s open to the public and offers a great break from the hustle and bustle of Ratchaprasong’s shopping malls.
+It also features an excellent restaurant overlooking the house which is worth visiting even if you’re not interested in touring the house. - Erawan Shrine

 Located opposite Central World at Ratchaprasong Junction, the Erawan Shrine is a shrine to the Hindu god Brahma, known to Thais as Phra Phrom.
-The shrine is easy to reach via the Skywalk from Central World, making it a great quick stop between the area’s shopping malls. - Night Bike Tours
+The shrine is easy to reach via the Skywalk from Central World, making it a great quick stop between the area’s shopping malls. - Krungsri IMAX, Paragon Cineplex Theatre

 After the sun sets and Bangkok’s intense traffic begins to thin out, the city begins to look and feel very different.
-The Grasshopper Adventures Bangkok Night Bike Tour takes visitors past two of the city’s most famous temples, through a beautiful flower market and more.
+ANight Bike Tour takes visitors past the city’s most famous temples lit up at night, through a beautiful flower market and more.

 Located 100 km outside Bangkok in Ratchaburi, Damnoen Saduak Floating Market is the most popular floating market close to Bangkok.
 Although the market is closer to a tourist attraction than an authentic market, it’s a fun day trip and a great break from city life.